-Whole process of creating a WordPress installation on a temporary URL, xyz.onrocket.net took me less than 3 minutes.
+The whole process of creating a WordPress installation on a temporary URL, xyz.onrocket.net took me less than 3 minutes.
 I installed plugins and moved my existing files to xyz.onrocket.net within minutes.
 Once everything moved I changed the domain hosted to gatilab.com.
-The domain migration took a total 6 minutes and my site was on a whole new hosting in just 9 minutes.
-If you don’t know gatilab.com is my primary business site.
+The domain migration took a total of 6 minutes, and my site was on a whole new hosting in just 9 minutes.
+If you don’t know, gatilab.com is my primary business site.
 Great stuff!

 The Mission Control